Best mountain bike wheels 2023 – the lightest cross-country options to the strongest downhill MTB wheels

 -

-Front and rear sold seperatly
+Front and rear sold separately

 The Horizon from Nukeproof was already one of our favorite downhill wheelsets for durability and price, and the brand has now revised the original offering with the V2.

 The profile of the front and rear wheels are the same but the front features a thinner sidewall for weight savings.
 They also use J-bend spokes for easy replacement when they get battered.
-In addition to using Nukeproof hubs, the wheels also use Enduro ABEC 5 bearings.
+In addition to using Nukeproof hubs, the wheels use Enduro ABEC 5 bearings.

 For more, see our full Nukeproof Horizon V2 review.